-Will you give a gift today and help send a child who is deafblind on a Sense Holiday?
+Will you help us take a child like Bronte, who is deafblind, on a Sense Holiday?

 What makes a great holiday for you?
 Perhaps it’s exploring somewhere new, or trying something you wouldn’t ordinarily do.
 Or maybe it’s simply being able to relax and recharge.